damienmarsic/barseqcount/docs/bsq-doc.rst

 =====

+barseqcount count
+*****************

+barseqcount analyze
+*******************

 Functions
 =========

 main()
 ******

+The ``main()`` function uses ``argparse`` to read and process the command line arguments.

 count(args)
 ***********
+* args: argparse arguments

+|

 analyze(args)
 *************
+* args: argparse arguments

+|

 anaconf(fname,args)
 *******************
+* fname: name of the configuration file to be created
+* args: arguments

+| Creates a configuration file for the ``barseqcount analyze`` program

 countconf(fname,args)
 *********************
+* fname: name of the configuration file to be created
+* args: arguments

+| Creates a configuration file for the ``barseqcount count`` program

 find_bc(l,templ,bcr,cl,ctempl,cbcr)
 ***********************************
+* l: read
+* templ: template
+* bcr: dictionary containing information about barcode locations and error correction
+* cl: compressed read (using compress function from ``dmbiolib``)
+* ctempl: compressed template
+* cbcr: dictionary containing information about barcode locations based on compressed template

+| Identifies all barcodes in a read and perfoems error correction as appropriate.

+| Returns a dictionary of barcode positionsa / barcode sequences, a number indicating whether the read was corrected (>0) or not (0), and a list containing error correction counters.

 fb(l,templ,i,bcr)
 *****************
+* l: read (nucleotide sequence)
+* templ: template
+* i: barcode index
+* bcr: dictionary containing information about barcode locations and error correction

+| Determines bacode sequence by mapping read sequence to template, using information about barcode locations and error correction.

+| Returns barcode sequence.

 maxmatch(sample,target,probe)
 *****************************
+* sample: nucleotide sequence of primer
+* target: nucleotide sequence of template
+* probe: initial probe size

+| Determines largest part of the primer that matches the template.

+| Returns (a,x,b,y) where a is the maximum extent of the primer from its right end that matches the template, b is the maximum extent of the primer from its left end that matches the template, x is the template index of sample[-a:], and y is the template index of sample[:b].

 override(func)
 **************
+Allows argparse to handle the -v / --version argument correctly.

 version()
 *********